← Back to ResourcesBreed Guides

 The top surrender drivers we see in Calgary intake notes:

 • BOAS surgery sticker shock. $5,000 to $12,000 in Calgary.
-Many owners did not know the breed needs it.
+Many owners did not know the breed commonly needs it.
+See our brachycephalic health deep-dive for the full BOAS breakdown (the airway anatomy is the same in English and French Bulldogs).

 • Hip dysplasia repair. $3,000 to $8,000 per side.
-Often hits between ages 3 and 6.
+Often hits between ages 3 and 6 in this breed.

 • Cherry eye and entropion surgery. $800 to $1,500 per eye.
-Roughly 25 percent of the breed.
+Common in the breed (Bulldog Club of America lists eye conditions among the most-reported breed health issues).

-• Chronic allergies. $1,500 to $3,000 a year in food trials, medicated baths, and Apoquel or Cytopoint.
+• Chronic allergies. $1,500 to $3,000 a year in food trials, medicated baths, and vet-prescribed allergy medication (always ask your vet, do not self-prescribe).

 • Family member develops a dog allergy.
 Bulldogs shed and are not hypoallergenic.